 Procedure for registration of cryptocurrency activities in Lithuania

-*** Note: During licensing, the regulator may request additional information.
-In particular, we are talking about detailing the description of the activities of the crypto company.
-The decision to grant the applicant the appropriate permission is made only if all the conditions set are met and after consideration of the entire volume of the requested information.
+*** Note: The regulator has the right to request additional information during licensing.
+In particular, it is a question of detailing the description of crypto-firm activity.
+The decision to grant the appropriate permission to the applicant is made only if it meets all the conditions and after consideration of all the requested information.

-Regulation of the activities of a cryptocurrency company in Lithuania
+Regulation of cryptocurrency company activity in Lithuania

 Important!
 Among the main areas of internal and external control:

 - Mandatory precautionary measures – identification and verification of all potential customers in accordance with AML / KYC rules, as well as verification of individual transactions of current customers in case of exceeding the set limit of 15,000 euros or the equivalent in another currency, or if other signaling criteria.